fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

     <meta name="description" content="{{page.description}}" />
 {% endif %}

 Configurations are integral to applications that has to deal with user preferences or configurable components.
 C# .NET offers two standard means of handling configurations that relieves developers from much of the hassle of implementing configuration handling themselves.
-Though the configuration handling features are extendable, they are adequate for the basic needs.
+Though the configuration handling features are extendable, the defaults are adequate for the basic needs.

 # The *ConfigurationManager.AppSettings* Property